kirbyandluigixxcf/kirbyandluigixxcf/README.md

 ### 💻 About Me

-I am a passionate undergraduate developer bridging the gap between hardware architecture and high-performance software systems.
-I love dissecting how things work under the hood—from processor instruction sets to custom desktop clients.
+Fervent about systems engineering and low level graphic rendering that could be put on real time use and working on them through cohesive approach!! (^///^)

-*   🔭 **Current Focus:** Advanced systems programming, digital logic design, and algorithms.
+*   **Current Focus** Advanced systems programming, digital logic design, and algorithms.
-*   🛠️ **Side Quests:** Building custom desktop environments, hacking client-side files for UI mods, and experimenting with interactive graphics.
+*   **Side Quests** Building custom desktop environments, hacking client-side files for UI mods, and experimenting with interactive graphics.
-*   🧠 **Deep Dives:** RISC-V microarchitecture and performance simulation modeling.
+*   **Subject of Interest** RISC-V microarchitecture and performance simulation modeling.

 ---